Inside view: Judith Zaugg | NatureJobs

 iv.
 Death Benefit Insurance

-The EMBL death benefit scheme is compulsorily for all staff members.
+The EMBL death benefit scheme is compulsory for all staff members.
 In the event of your death, the nominated beneficiary will receive a lump sum payment of twelve times your last monthly salary.
 Your contribution to the insurance amounts to 0.08% of your salary and EMBL contributes 0.16%.

 v.
 Long Term Care Insurance

 You have the option to insure yourself and your family members with the Gothaer Versicherung against the financial risk related to requiring long term care.
-EMBL has arranged for a Group Insurance with special terms and conditions and will pay 50% of the premium for you and 25% for your spouse and children within certain limits.
+EMBL has arranged for a Group Insurance with special terms and conditions and will pay 50% of the premium for you and 25% for your life companion and children within certain limits.

 vi.
 Unemployment Benefit